-Cleaning is a task that most people rush through, so it’s possible to overlook a few places, maybe because people need to remember about them or give them more attention.
+Cleaning is a task that most people rush through, so it’s possible that you also overlook some of the most commonly missed areas during DIY cleaning, maybe because people need to remember about them or give them more attention.
 However, this neglect on your side can be the cause of why the household members feel sick regularly or you have foul odors in your house.

 It is simple to fall into a cleaning habit that lasts throughout the year.
 While repeatedly going over the same places may give the impression that your home is cleaner, it also promotes continued neglect of the dirty spots.
-Here are five areas of the house that are frequently neglected but can help your house feel entirely clean if you pay them for the care they require.
+Here are five commonly missed areas of the house but can help your home feel entirely clean if you give them the care they require.

 5 Most Commonly Missed Areas During DIY Cleaning